This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Want to try out a Tesla?
 They’ve got those.
 Drive with the top down in a Porsche Boxster (really hoping my husband isn’t reading this right now…)?
 You might find that, too — along with many other choices, depending on the market you’re in.
 Just want something a step up from a Kia?
 It might not cost as much as you think.
 Since everything is privately listed, you never know what you might find.

-I imagine that Turo might also be a good solution during special events — anytime when regular rental cars are sold out or prices are sky-high.
+Turo might also be a good solution during special events — anytime when regular rental cars are sold out or prices are sky-high.
 Some private owners might be smart enough to raise their Turo rates as well, but I’m guessing a lot will totally forget, leaving you an opportunity to pay normal rates during periods of extra demand.

 Turo Promo Code and Discounts

-Turo is probably best off for travelers who are able to “go with the flow” a little — you’ll need some schedule wiggle room in case things don’t go to plan and you should be a confident enough traveler that you can handle a hiccup if one comes up (something that most Turo car rental reviews overlook).
+Turo is best for travelers who are able to “go with the flow” a little — you’ll need some schedule wiggle room in case things don’t go to plan and you should be a confident enough traveler that you can handle a hiccup if one comes up (something that most Turo car rental reviews overlook).